Antarctic Adventure

 After the African safari, there was only one continent that we had not visited, Antarctica.
 So Mark forced Kate-Lynne, Meg and Wink to undertake an adventure to the final continent.
 The goal was to set foot on Antarctica.
 There are severe travel restrictions when visiting the final continent.
 Ships with large contingents of passengers are not allowed to land and were thus not considered.
 It is only permitted to have one hundred guests on the continent at a time.
 We finally settled on Viking Cruise Line as our carrier.

-Viking would not book flights from South Africa and so we had to do that ourselves.
-Viking considered Meg ad Kate as a separate booking from Mark and Wink, resulting in unintended consequences.
+Viking would not book flights from South Africa so we had to do that ourselves.
+Viking considered Meg and Kate as a separate booking from Mark and Wink, resulting in unintended consequences.
 Meg’s travel bookings were different from Mark and Wink.
 Because it was a winter travel event, we decided to go down a day early.
 Mark and Wink were booked through Miami and Meg was booked through Atlanta.
 The day of departure Atlanta got six inches of snow and was shut down.
 Meg got up early and got rerouted through Houston.
 It was a miserable trip for Meg but she arrived in Buenos Aries safely.
 Because we came a day early, Viking did not provide a shuttle to the hotel.
 The hotel claimed it had a shuttle but it didn’t.
 After we cleared up our misconceptions we got a taxi to the hotel and some much needed rest.

 Day One – Jan.
 13